dullhunk/book/computinged/getting-started.md

 # Getting started on your computing education projects

-If you're starting a final year project, here are some useful resources to help you make a flying start in September and keep you going throughout the academic year.
-You can link directly to this document
+If you are starting a [final year project in computer science eduation](https://goo.gl/z9Hs9x), here are some useful resources to help you make a flying start in September and keep you going throughout the academic year.
+You can link directly to this document using [http://git.io/computinged](git.io/computinged)

 ## Joining in
 If you haven't already, join [computingatschool.org.uk](Computing At School (CAS)).
 CAS is UK network of teachers of computing in primary and secondary schools with lots of free resources available that you can re-use and extend, see [http://community.computingatschool.org.uk/sign_up](community.computingatschool.org.uk/sign_up)